 2. True believer

 True believers are people who have decided that wind turbines and other renewables truly are useless and harmful.
 They will believe anything which supports their world view and disbelieve anything which disagrees with it.
 They believe all of the negative health and wildlife impacts, and don’t believe the positive AGW avoidance and power generation values.
 They are usually the shock troops of anti-wind movements but many sensible people find them offputting due to their lack of reasonableness.
 True believers cannot be usefully engaged.
-They will often make the surreal claim that they are for wind energy despite the massive negative disinformation campaigns specific to wind energy they engage in.
+They will often make the surreal claim that they are for wind energy despite the massive negative disinformation campaigns specific to wind energy they engage in.3.
+Fossil Fuel Profiteers

 These people are amorally pragmatic.
 They are likely executing strategies related to AGW-denial as well.
 They will spread fear, uncertainty, and doubt of any kind to advance their cause.
 Typically, these are the most sophisticated at PR.
 They cannot be usefully engaged because their goals are solely spin and PR aimed at preserving their bottom line.
-They take advantage of true believers mercilessly.
+They take advantage of true believers mercilessly.- Shift PR focus to another delaying argument.

 - Buy an expert to testify on their behalf.